Paracel Islands: Vietnamese

-The Portuguese were later followed by the Dutch, the English, the Spanish, and the French in the waters of the island group.
-On the "Map of the coast of Tonquin and Cochinchina", made in 1747 by Pierre d'Hondt, the dangerous band of rugged rocks was labeled "Le Paracel", a French phonetic notation.
-Because of their location on an important seaborne route the Paracel Islands drew much attention from navigators and hydrographers in the Age of Exploration.
-Disputes in the area since the Second World War have again drawn attention to the islands.

-On the "Map of Europe, Africa and Asia" published in 1598 by Cornelis Claesz, an unnamed band of rocks and sandbanks are shown near the present-day location of the Paracel and Spratly Islands.
-About two decades later, the names Pracel and Costa de Pracel (Coast of Pracel) appeared on the Chart of Asia and eight city maps published in 1617 by Willem Jansz Blaeu, a Dutch map maker.
-The coast belonged to the Kingdom of Cauchi China.

-East India Company

-The islands were first scientifically surveyed by Daniel Ross of the British East India Company in 1808.
-The names of Duncan, Drummond, Money, Pattle and Roberts islands were all chosen in honor of senior figures in the East India Company.

 Infrastructure and natural resources

 Infrastructure

 China has historically had a presence in the islands and, as of 2016, was engaged in major infrastructure development to support its territorial claims over the archipelago, and as a result there has been, and continues to be, a lot of construction activity.
 In recent years Woody Island has acquired an upgraded airport, an upgraded sea port, and a city hall.
 There is a post office, hospital and a school on Woody Island.

 Fresh water

 There is limited supply of fresh water on the islands.
 In 2012, it was reported that China (PRC) planned to build a solar-energy-powered desalination plant on the islands.
 In 2016, it was reported that the first desalination plant was activated.
 This reduces the occupant's reliance on water supply coming in barrels by boat.

 Electricity

 Both wind and solar powered facilities exist, but most of the electricity is supplied by diesel generators.
 This led to considerations by the Chinese government to use floating nuclear power plants.
 It was reported in October 2020 that an experimental wave power generator was installed off Woody Island.